CHAPTER 1

 Zoe emerged from the Humvee, firing two short bursts from her M4, using the door for cover.
 Two large-caliber rounds hit the door.
 One punched through, bringing with it a shard of metal that embedded in her leg.

-"Davies, suppress that incoming!"
-She ignored the injury as she spoke.
-"Martinez, bound left, provide cover fire!"
+“Davies, suppress that incoming,” she said, gritting her teeth.
+“Martinez, bound left, provide cover fire!”

-Zoe rolled away from the Humvee, keeping low as she sprinted to cover.
-Another round tore through the door where she had been just a few seconds earlier.
+She rolled away from the Humvee, keeping low as she sprinted for cover.
+Another round tore through the door of the vehicle.

 Zoe pointed two fingers at the rise, then held up a fist.
 Her team read the signals instantly.
 Davies shifted his fire, rounds sparking off rocks.
 Martinez raced forward, using a mud wall for cover.

-Randy pressed himself against the pitted stone wall, controlling his breathing.
-Three-round bursts, just like training.
+Randy pressed himself against the pitted stone wall, taking deep, controlled breaths.
+She watched him fire in three-round bursts, just like in training.
 Brass casings clinked at his feet.
 Rounds chewed holes in the wall near his position as return fire sought him out.
 The kid was steadier than he probably felt.

-Villagers scrambled for cover.
-An old man stumbled, fell, crawling behind a pile of stacked rocks.
+She watched as the villagers scrambled for cover.
+An old man stumbled and fell, crawling behind a pile of stacked rocks.

 She used a narrow alleyway between two mud-brick buildings for cover.
 The rhythm of outgoing M4 fire and the sharper crack of incoming rounds created a deadly cadence.